bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ## Common metadata fields

-MR Data described in the [Magnetic Resonance Imaging](./01-magnetic-resonance-imaging-data.md#magnetic-resonance-imaging) section (this section) share the following RECOMMENDED metadata fields (stored in sidecar JSON files).
+MR Data described in the following sections share the following RECOMMENDED metadata fields (stored in sidecar JSON files).
 MRI acquisition parameters are divided into several categories based on
 ["A checklist for fMRI acquisition methods reporting in the literature"](https://thewinnower.com/papers/977-a-checklist-for-fmri-acquisition-methods-reporting-in-the-literature)